Button take you back to the top of the page

 What is Blood Pressure?

 Blood pressure is the force of your blood pushing against the walls of your arteries as your heart pumps it around your body.
-It is measured using two numbers:
+Blood pressure is measured using two numbers:

-• Systolic Pressure: This is the higher number and represents the pressure in your arteries when your heart beats.
+Systolic Pressure: This is the higher number, representing the pressure in your arteries when your heart beats.

-• Diastolic Pressure: This is the lower number and indicates the pressure in your arteries when your heart rests between beats.
+Diastolic Pressure: This is the lower number, indicating the pressure in your arteries when your heart rests between beats.

 For example, a reading of 120/80 mmHg means a systolic pressure of 120 and a diastolic pressure of 80.
 Normal blood pressure is typically around 120/80 mmHg.